 How to get to Luxembourg Gardens

 The Luxembourg Gardens lie on the border between Saint-Germain-des-Prés and the Latin Quarter.
-There’s many entrances around the perimeter, but the easiest way to get there is to take the train – RER B to Luxembourg station.
+There are many entrances around the perimeter, but the easiest way to get there is to take the train – RER B to Luxembourg station.

 Source: Kirralee of Escape With Kids